xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

    >
    > The number of licensed users cannot exceed the license quota.

-### For Katalon Runtime Engine

-All members of an Organization can use the KRE online licenses as long as the total number of active online licenses does not exceed the license quota.
+For KRE, all users of an Organization can use KRE online licenses by default once the KRE licenses are purchased.

 To optimize license usage and avoid session termination, the Owner and Admin must remember the following rules: